Ikennaonugha/Coding-lab_Group-9B/README.md

 Automated Log Management System.
 This Formative Project presents a system for collecting, archiving, and analyzing real-time patient health metrics and resource usage data within a simulated hospital environment.
 It demonstrates proficiency in interactive shell scripting, log file processing and Linux tools.
-Members of the Projects are Daniel Gakumba Ntwali, Robert Niyonkuru Project Objective
+Members of the Projects are Daniel Gakumba Ntwali, Robert Niyonkuru, Ikenna Onugha, Teniola Olaleye, Ariane Itetero and Luigi Ntore
+Project Objective
 Key objectives include: